 Category Description Warnings including possible adverse reactions and Pain, swelling or redness at the injection site, low grade fever, malaise, shivering, fatigue, headache, aching muscles and joint pain are among the commonly reported symptoms after vaccination.
 A small painless nodule (induration) may also appear at the injection site.
-These symptoms usually disappear within one to two days without treatment. management of these For full details/information on possible side effects, refer to the marketing authorisation holder's SPC.
+These symptoms usually disappear within one to two days without treatment.
+Management of these For full details/information on possible side effects, refer to the marketing authorisation holder's SmPC.
 As with all vaccines there is a very small possibility of anaphylaxis and facilities for its management must be available.
 In the event of a severe adverse reaction individual should be advised to seek medical advice.
 Reporting procedure for adverse reactions Healthcare professionals and individuals/carers should report suspected adverse reactions to the Medicines and Healthcare products Regulatory Agency (MHRA) using the Yellow Card reporting scheme on http://yellowcard.mhra.gov.uk/ Any adverse reaction to a vaccine should be documented in accordance with locally agreed procedures in the individual's record and the individual's GP should be informed.

-Advice to Written information to be given to individual patient or carer including written information Provide manufacturer's consumer information leaflet/patient information leaflet (PIL) provided with the vaccine.
-Immunisation promotional material may be provided as appropriate Individual advice / follow up treatment Inform the individual/carer of possible side effects and their management.
+Written information to be given to individual Provide manufacturer's consumer information leaflet/patient information leaflet (PIL) provided with thevaccine.
+Immunisation promotional material may be provided as appropriate Individual advice / follow up treatment Inform the individual/carer of possible side effects andtheir management.
 The individual should be advised to seek medical advice in the event of a severe adverse reaction.
-Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme on: http://yellowcard.mhra.gov.uk Give general advice relating to good hygiene practice to prevent the spread of germs - always have tissues to hand, use a clean tissue to cover your mouth and nose when you cough and/or sneeze, bin any tissue after one use, wash your hands with soap and hot water or a sanitiser gel often.
+Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Cardreporting scheme on:

+Give general advice relating to good hygiene practice to prevent the spread of germs - always have tissues to hand, use a clean tissue to cover your mouth and nose when you cough and/or sneeze, bin any tissue after one use, wash your hands with soap and hot water or a sanitiser gel often.
 When applicable, advise individual/parent/carer when the subsequent dose is due.
 Observation following vaccination Following immunisation patients remain under observation inline with NHS board policy.
+As syncope (fainting) can occur following vaccination, all vaccinees should either be driven by someone else or should not drive for 15 minutes after vaccination.
 Follow up As above Additional facilities A protocol for the management of anaphylaxis and an anaphylaxis pack must always be available whenever vaccinesare given.
 Immediate treatment should include early treatmentwith intramuscular adrenaline, with an early call for help and further IM adrenaline every 5 minutes.
 The health professionals overseeing the immunisation service must be trained to recognise an anaphylactic reaction and be familiar with techniques for resuscitation of a patient with anaphylaxis.
-L